32bitsret/YouthGovernance2023/README.md

 ### Implementation Guidelines
+The library can take on any name agreed by the implementation partners

-Permanent structures owned by communities are strongly advised, the structures must paint the pan African dream.
+Permanent structures owned by the community are strongly advised, the structures must paint the Pan-African dream.
 Deliberately designed with African Art, Africa aesthetics which is intended to build the long lost patriotism in our people.

 This space will be in charge of documenting the history of that community, language preservation through visual arts, drama, African poetry, Music.
 Serve as an entry point for tourist into the community.
-Also document individual, government and private sector effort at building their community.
+Also document individual's, government and private sector effort at building their community.

 ## Sustainability Plan